sbohlen/Take-Home-Engineering-Challenge/README.md

 ### Dependencies

-The only dependency (beyond those included in the project/code itself) is that of the `node.js` runtime (and the accompanying `npm` package manager).
+Other than the [database setup and configuration](#Database-setup-and-configuration), the only dependency (beyond those included in the project/code itself) is that of the `node.js` runtime (and the accompanying `npm` package manager).
 This code was developed against the node.js runtime v16.8.0.
 It has not been tested against either earlier or later versions of node.js, and so attempting to run the code against other versions is left as an experiment for the reader ;)

 The project itself has a dependency upon the TypeScript language compiler, but this dependency will be resolved by the `npm` package manager during the steps in the [How-To-Run](#How-to-Run) or [Running Tests](#Running-Tests) sections.
 TypeScript has been specified as a solution-scoped `npm` package dependency so that it will not conflict with any other pre-installed versions of TypeScript on your system.